-In short, it has a downward cutting force of 4kg, this means that it’s a breeze for the Cricut Maker to cut materials up to 2.4mm thick.
+In short, it has a downward cutting force of 4kg, which means that it's a breeze for the Cricut Maker to cut materials up to 2.4mm thick.

 Additionally, the Cricut Maker is limited to a cutting size of 12-inches wide by 24-inches long.

 All Of The Blades That the Cricut Maker Can Use?

 - Rotary Blade | They offer a rotary blade that will cut through fabric that is unbonded.
 So, you don’t need a stabilizer as the Explore machines require.

 - Scoring Wheel | This is a nice upgrade from the Scoring Stylus.
 Saves time and offers a clean line.